Decision tree analysis: 5 steps with expected value

 1. Start with your idea

 Begin your diagram with one main idea or decision.
-You’ll start your tree with a decision node before adding single branches to the various decisions you’re deciding between.
+You'll start your tree with a decision node, then add branches for each option you're considering.

 For example, if you want to create an app but can't decide whether to build a new one or upgrade an existing one, use a decision tree to assess the possible outcomes of each.